-The Dream Center Academy has a policy that requires that for report unfamiliar individuals that seem to be staff to report unfamiliar individuals that seem to be watching the program or asking about certain children that attend.
+The Dream Center Academy has a policy that requires staff to report unfamiliar individuals that seem to be watching the program or asking about certain children that attend.
 If we notice individuals in a vehicle, we bring the children inside, lock the doors and call the police.
 (See Code Red)

-If a child is abducted while attending our school either from the school, activity, even to while on a fled tip a staff member will immediately report the abduction to police and call the child's parents.
-Staff members ein instructed to attempt to get a physical description of the person abducting the child as well as a possible description of the vehicle, license number, and direction it appeared to be heading from.
+If a child is abducted while attending our school either from the school, activity, event or while on a field trip a staff member will immediately report the abduction to police and call the child's parents.
+Staff members are instructed to attempt to get a physical description of the person abducting the child as well as a possible description of the vehicle, license number, and direction it appeared to be heading from.
 Administration would also notify the DHS Licensing Consultant of the abduction.